OpenDSA/OpenDSA/RST/en/VisFormalLang/NFA.rst

 * First, it wasn't obvious that they are the same.
 NFA is a useful concept.
-* NFA tend to be "smaller" and "simpler" than the equivalent DFA.
+* An NFA tends to be "smaller" and "simpler" than the equivalent DFA.
-  (At least morphologically, but perhaps the language of a NFA is hard to grasp.)
+  (At least in terms of the number of states and transition.
+But perhaps the language of a NFA is harder for a person to grasp.)
+* Throughout the semester, we will do a lot of converting from one machine type to another.
-* We will see times when it is easier to see a conversion from something to a NFA, and we know that this can always be converted in turn to a DFA.
+  The conversion process might be easier to understand when the target is an NFA, and we know that this can always be converted in turn to a DFA.